Maine’s high court to decide whether to kick prosecutors off Carrillo case

 Sharon Carrillo’s attorney, Chris MacLean, filed a motion to disqualify prosecutors, saying they illegally used subpoenas to obtain confidential records, but a Superior Court judge in April denied the motion.

 The Maine Supreme Judicial Court on Monday agreed unanimously to hear the appeal “on an expedited basis,” according to the decision.
-The appeal is expected to be argued on June 12.
+The appeal is expected to be argued on June 12 at the Capital Judicial Center in Augusta.

 Sharon and her husband, Julio Carrillo, are charged with depraved indifference murder in the beating death of Sharon’s 10-year-old daughter, Marissa Kennedy.

-Prosecutors allege that Sharon and Julio Carrillo beat Marissa Kennedy on a daily basis for months, until she succumbed to her injuries in late February inside a Stockton Springs condominium owned by Sharon’s parents.
+Prosecutors allege that Sharon and Julio Carrillo beat Marissa Kennedy on a daily basis for months, until she succumbed to her injuries in late February inside a Stockton Springs condominium owned by Sharon Carrillo’s parents.

 In March, a state police detective collecting evidence for the case requested Sharon’s records from the Maplebrook School in Amenia, New York, where she was formerly a student.